What is your property manager's contact info?

 Is there a bank on the island?
 Should we bring cash?

-Almost all of the restaurants (except Budda's) on the island take credit cards.
+Almost all of the restaurants (except Budda's) on the island take credit cards, but not American Express.
 The grocery store also takes credit cards and most of the shops do too.
 The taxi services and fishing and snorkeling guides are cash only.
 We always bring a decent amount of cash with us on vacation.

 So yes, bring some cash with you.